leandroSJ/leandroSJ/README.md

-# Welcome, this my workstation to study programming.
+# Welcome, this is my workstation to study programming.
+- [x] I live in Brazil
+- [X] I am a native Portuguese speaker
+- [x] I am learning English
+- [x] exposure to the language everyday, sorry for the bad grammar.

  <div>
   <a href="https://github.com/leandroSJ">